realworldocaml/book/en/compiler-frontend.md

 command-line, this generated code is then compiled as if you had typed it in yourself.

+Note that although the generated code uses `Pervasives.compare`, it is also annotated with a `string` type.
+This lets the compiler use a specialized string comparison function and not actually call the runtime polymorphic comparison function.
+This has implications for correctness too: recall from [xref](#maps-and-hash-tables) that `comparelib` provides reliable comparison functions that work for values that are logically the same but that have differing internal representations (e.g. `Int.Set.t`).

 <note>
 <title>A style note: wildcards in `let` bindings</title>